Bergen Line: Geilo-Voss (Hardangervidda)

 The Hardangervidda is actually crossed behind Geilo.
 Located in the valley of one of the two upper tributaries of Hallingdalselva, the Usteåne, the railway line runs alongside a number of smaller lakes to the culmination point near Finse.
 Before Finse, the 2.7 kilometer long Gråskallen tunnel at Haugastøl station is the first important improvement of the section.
 Immediately after the highest station Finse, the more than 10 kilometer long Finsetunnel was built, which replaced the original open route at over 1200 meters above sea level.
 At Høgheller junction, the new line merges back into the original road, which runs along the northern flank of the Moldåtal with numerous enclosures.
 After bridging the river and thus changing the traveled on side of the valley, the route passes by Seltuftvatnet and Reinungavatnet lakes.
 Behind that, Myrdal and Flåmsbana is reached.

-With the following Gravhals tunnel, more than five kilometers long, the mountain massif to the catchment area of the Vosso is pierced: Now the railway line, built partly high on the northern flanks of the valleys, uses the merging upper valleys of the Uppsetf, the Kleielva and the Raundalselva westwards until lake Vangsvatnet in Voss is reached.
+With the following Gravhals tunnel, more than five kilometers long, the mountain massif to the catchment area of the Vosso is pierced: Now the railway line, built partly high on the northern flanks of the valleys, uses the merging upper valleys of the Uppsetf, the Kleielva and the Raundalselva westwards until lake Vangsvatnet in Voss Municipality is reached.